 The National Eligibility cum Entrance Test (NEET) UG is India’s premier gateway for MBBS, BDS, and allied medical courses.
-With over 20 lakh aspirants expected in 2026, scoring 200-300 marks often leaves candidates wondering: “Which college can I get with 200 marks in NEET?” or “Can I get MBBS with 300 marks in NEET?”
+With over 22 lakh aspirants appearing in 2026, scoring 200-300 marks often leaves candidates wondering: “Which college can I get with 200 marks in NEET?” or “Can I get MBBS with 300 marks in NEET?”
 While these scores are below the threshold for top government seats, they open doors to private, deemed universities, and even some government options under reserved categories or state quotas.

 Understanding NEET 2026 Scores, Ranks & Cutoffs